 \subsubsection{Class Distribution}

-To dive into the details of our PartImageNet, we first provide the overall class distribution in Fig \ref{fig:class_distribution}.
-Though the original number of images per class in ILSVRC-12 \cite{deng2009imagenet} is roughly the same.
-After our annotation process, it is obvious that some classes will have more images be ruled out due to multiple objects in one image or occlusion (e.g. bottle).
-Thus PartImageNet naturally has a few tail classes that contain only few images.
-Compared to the PASCAL-Part \cite{chen2014detect} dataset, PartImageNet exhibits a much more balanced distribution.
-The number of images of the most majority class in PASCAL-Part \cite{chen2014detect} is roughly 9 times more than that of the middle class, while that ratio in PartImageNet is only 1.25.
+To dive into the details of the PartImageNet, we provide the overall class distribution in Fig \ref{fig:class_distribution}.
+Though the original number of images per class in ImageNet \cite{deng2009imagenet} is roughly the same.
+After our annotation process, some classes will have more images be ruled out due to multiple objects in one image or occlusion (e.g. bottle).
+Thus PartImageNet naturally has a few tail classes that contain few images.
+However, compared to the PASCAL-Part \cite{chen2014detect} dataset, PartImageNet exhibits a much more balanced distribution.
+The number of images of the most majority class in PASCAL-Part is roughly 9 times more than that of the middle class, while that ratio in PartImageNet is only 1.25.